-The Puerto Rican Youngsters at Carlisle Indian School
+The Puerto Rican Youngsters at Carlisle IndianSchool

-The story of these youngsters is not told in history books, and until recently only a handful of people knew about the so-called "Porto Rican Indians."
-While researching for my master's degree thesis, I stumbled onto this almost forgotten chapter of Puerto Rican History.
-First Gina Rosario mentioned the story to me, and then she steered me in the direction of Jorge Estevez (Smithsonian National Museum of the American Indian), who generously shared with me his knowledge and some of his research.
-The facts where there--a group of sixty-plus Puerto Rican youngsters were sent to the city of Carlisle, Pennsylvania, to an Indian industrial boarding school--but the picture was not very clear.
+The story of these youngsters is not told in history books and until recently only a handful of people knew about the so-called "Porto Rican Indians."
+While researching for my Master's degree thesis, I stumbled onto this almost forgotten chapter of Puerto Rican History.
+First Gina Rosario mentioned the story to me and then she steered me in the direction of Jorge Estevez (Smithsonian National Museum of the American Indian), who generously shared with me his knowledge and some of his research.
+The facts where there-a group of sixty plus Puerto Rican youngsters were sent to the city of Carlisle, Pennsylvania, to an Indian industrial boarding school-but the picture was not very clear (see Figure 2).
+[14]

-Questions kept brewing in my mind while reading about the school's history and the Puerto Rican youngsters who were sent there, questions like:
+Questions kept recurring while reading about the school's history and the Puerto Rican youngsters who were sent there.
+These questions included:

 - 1. Who were these Puerto Rican youngsters?

 - 2. Who sent them to Carlisle?

 - 3. Who paid for their education?

 - 4. Why Carlisle?

-- 5. Were these youngsters Taino Indians?
+- 5. Were these youngsters Taíno Indians?

 - 6. What kind of lives did they have after leaving Carlisle?
+[15]

-As I researched, seeking the answers to my questions, a series of human stories began to unfold in front of my eyes.
-Several of my answers were found within the records kept at the National Archives (NARA, folio 75).
-Carlisle itself also has many records with enlightening information about those Puerto Rican students, including, in many cases, long letters answering surveys sent by the school to inform the superintendent of Carlisle about their lives after leaving the institution.
+As I sought the answers to these questions, a series of human stories began to unfold.
+Several answers were to be found within the records kept at the National Archives (NARA, folio 75).
+Carlisle itself also has many records with enlightening information about those Puerto Rican students including, in many cases, long letters answering surveys sent by the school to inform the superintendent of Carlisle about their lives after leaving the institution.
 Another part of the story came from three articles published in the U.S. and Puerto Rican press, and from the school's newspaper.
+[16]

 Not long after their arrival at Carlisle, the parents of the students who had been selected to go there began receiving letters from their children about the bad conditions at the school, to the parents' great surprise.
-Several of those parents approached the well known leader and politician Luis Muñóz Rivera:
+Several of those parents approached the well known leader and politician Luis Muñóz Rivera: [17]

-One of the most famous men in the political history of Puerto Rico, Luis Muñóz Rivera devoted his life to the struggle for the political autonomy of Puerto Rico.
+One of the most famous men in the political history of Puerto Rico, Luis Muñóz Rivera [see Figure 3] devoted his life to the struggle for the political autonomy of Puerto Rico.
 In 1901, while living in New York, Muñóz Rivera established the Puerto Rican Herald, a bilingual newspaper.
 Muñóz Rivera returned to Puerto Rico in 1904 and became one of the founders of the Unionist Party.
 In 1906 he was elected to the House of Delegates as a Unionist and was twice reelected, serving until 1910, when he was elected Resident Commissioner to the U.S. House of Representatives.
-3
+[18]